cwboden/.dotfiles/docs/_posts/2023-03-08-neon-white-level-walkthrough.md

 </figure>

-The movement abilities -- which are also used to vanquish enemies -- lead to an exciting, fluid, parkour-like experience, similar to *Mirror's Edge*, for example.
+The movement abilities -- which are also used to vanquish enemies -- lead to an exciting, fluid, parkour-like experience.
 This is further **demon**strated by the fact that some of them are deliberately designed to be jumped on, such as the Balloon Demon *(pictured here)*.

 While there are, sadly, no balloon demons in this level, it does contain the following cards, for reference: